nickerso/cellml-spec-sphinx-test/source/general-matters.rst

 .. todo::

     Find out which rule 1 we are we talking about here.
+Andre: it is the rule 1 just here (2.8.1 currently) but need to work out how to properly reference other rules.
+Probably shouldn't rely on section numbers being consistent.

 4. CellML processing software MUST NOT allow the mathematical interpretation of a CellML model to be altered by any information